ruudud/javaZone2013/iterateVoiceBox/README.md

 Implementation of a voice box that can be controlled through Socket.IO or HTTP

 ## Getting Started

-Install the module with: `npm install iterate-voice-box`
+Install the module with: `npm install iterate-voice-box`.
+Notice that you need the Alsa development packages installed if running on Linux.
+(On Debian `sudo apt-get install libasound2-dev`)

 ```javascript
 var iterate_voice_box = require('iterate-voice-box');
 iterate_voice_box.awesome(); // "awesome"
 ```

+## Development

+Do `npm install` in the checkout directory.

 ## Documentation
 _(Coming soon)_